Kometa-Team/Kometa/docs/files/collections.md

 # Collection Files

-Collection Files holds information on how Plex Meta Manager should create collections.
+Collection Files holds information on how Kometa should create collections.
 There are a large number of builders available to build collections,

 ## Overview